toddmilliken/normalize-scss/README.md

 There is a fantastic introduction to the project and brief instructions how to use it in the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).

-To use the Sass port of Normalize, simply:

-1. copy the _normalize.scss file to your sass directory (or if installed with Ruby Gem, add `require "normalize-scss"` to your config.rb file.)
-2. import the partial into your main Sass file with `@import "normalize";`
-3. and follow the "About normalize.css" article's suggestions:
+You can use the Sass port of Normalize in one of several methods, following the "About normalize.css" article's suggestions:

-  * __Approach 1:__ use `_normalize.scss` as a starting point for your own
-    project's base Sass, customising the values to match the design's requirements.
+__Approach 1:__ use `_normalize.scss` as a starting point for your own project's base Sass, customising the values to match the design's requirements.
 (The best approach, _IMO_.)
+  1. Copy the normalize-scss files to your sass directory so that you can alter it as you include it in your project.
+To aid with this method, normalize-scss includes several ready-made "fork" versions:
+    * fork-versions/compass - Fork for Ruby Sass with Compass
+    * fork-versions/node-sass - Fork for node-sass
+    * fork-versions/typey - Fork for node-sass with Typey
+    * fork-versions/typey-kss - Fork for node-sass with Typey and KSS comments
+  2. The normalize-scss code uses the `support-for` module, so add it

-  * __Approach 2:__ include `_normalize.scss` untouched and build upon it,
-    overriding the defaults later in your Sass when necessary.
+__Approach 2:__ include normalize-scss untouched and build upon it, overriding the defaults later in your Sass when necessary.
+Just import normalize-scss like any normal Sass module by:
+  1. Setting variables to override the default normalize-scss variables
+  2. Import with `@import "normalize";`
+  3. Output the CSS rules with `@include normalize();` Alternatively, you can import normalize-scss immediately into your main Sass file without needing to use the `normalize()` mixin by:
+  1. Setting variables to override the default normalize-scss variables (optional)
+  2. Import with `@import "normalize/import-now";`

 ## Browser support